Azure DevOpsAzure DevOps

 az-devops-image-repo

-1. Then, choose the repository where your Kestra flows are located.
+Choose the repository where your Kestra flows are stored.

-2. Start with a minimal pipeline template or use an existing one.
+Start with a minimal pipeline template or an existing configuration.

 az-devops-image-config